LenneDalben/StardewValleyModsGPL/Townies Need Food!/[CP] Townies Need Food! Main/Townies Need Food Readme.txt

 ||Description||
 With Townies Need Food (TNF), villagers will ask for cooked meals you can make in the kitchen, and reward you with gold and friendship.
 You'll have 7 days to complete the special orders.
 For the special orders to show up on the special orders board, you must have a kitchen, either from the first house upgrade, or from one of the mods listed in the Compatibility section.
-There are also friendship requirements, milestone requirements (for orders involving the island recipes), and seasonal requirements.
+There are also milestone requirements (for orders involving the island recipes).
+In the Main version, there are no friendship requirements.
+In the Optional version, there are friendship requirements.
 For the full specifics, refer to the spoiler guide under Miscellaneous Files.

 ||Configuration||